5 Stretches to Help Upper Back Pain at Home

 Although upper back pain is not as common as lower back pain, once you get it, it seems almost impossible to get rid of.
 WebMD says its most frequent causes are the overuse of the muscles supporting the spine, poor posture, or possible injury to the ligaments and discs around the spine.
 Basically, if you do a lot of physical activity that involve your back muscles, or if you spend most of your day huddled around your computer and/or mobile device you may be experiencing it.

 It’s called the ‘Mirror Test.’
 Stand in front of a mirror with your hands hanging down to your side.
-If your palms are facing the sides of your body, the outside of your thighs, than you have a stable posture.
+If your palms are facing the sides of your body (the outside of your thighs) then you have a stable posture.
 If your palms are facing what’s behind you, then you will notice that your shoulders are more hunched forward creating tension in between your shoulder blades.

-How does the Plexus Wheel Help my Upper Back Pain?
+How does the Chirp Wheel Help my Upper Back Pain?

 Your spine has four different regions: the cervical, thoracic, lumbar, and sacral.
 All of these regions follow a natural S-curve.
 The thoracic spine, which is your upper back, curves inward and helps with mobility while distressing other parts of the spine.

-With the Plexus Wheel you can help re-shape your daily habits and start living without upper back pain.
-Here is a list of just some of the ways the Plexus Wheel can help you.
+With the Chirp Wheel, you can help re-shape your daily habits and start living without upper back pain.
+Here is a list of some of the ways the Chirp Wheel can help you.

 - Re-correct bad posture